 I used Synthesys to generate AI voiceovers for marketing videos with virtual human avatars.
 It was easy to choose a lifelike avatar, type out a script, and then create a video with synced lip movements and natural speech.

-I used Deepgram for transcribing recorded interviews, and was impressed by its speed and accuracy.
-But, there's a learning curve if you're not comfortable working with API endpoints and JSON responses.
+Deepgram is best suited for transcribing recorded interviews.
+I was particularly impressed by its speed and accuracy.
+But there's a learning curve if you're not comfortable working with API endpoints and JSON responses.
 For basic users or solo creators, tools with built-in interfaces like Otter.ai or Descript might feel more accessible out of the box.

 Speechmatics offers a flexible speech-to-text API that integrates into various services, solutions, and applications.
 Using some of my tech know-how, I connected my Speechmatics account to Notion and Zapier.
 This allowed for automatic meeting transcription and notes organization.